cozy/cozy-apps-registry/CONTRIBUTING.md

-How to contribute to the Cozy Regsitry v3?
+How to contribute to the Cozy Registry v3?
 ==========================================

 Thank you for your interest in contributing to Cozy!
 There are many ways to